micllynn/pychecksum/README.md

 >>> rsync, rclone, robocopy, etc. to synchronize local and server folders
 ```

-We can then use the method `syncobj.verify_checksums` to ensure that
+We can then use the method `syncobj.verify_checksums`.
+This method recursively
-newly copied folders to the server have matching checksums to the originals,
-and delete copied folders that don't have matching checksums:
+scans all files/folders in each new directory in the diff,
+verifies the local and server copies of these new files/folders
+have matching checksums, and stores the checksum data for each file/folder in a
+dictionary, as well as storing a simple boolean output indicating whether the file
+integrity is OK or not.

+It can optionally delete server folders where the checksum of any contents
+don't match (with the `rm_folders_if_integrity_bad` option), allowing for
+efficient re-running of the folder sync after.
 ```python3
 output = syncobj.verify_checksums(
 	checksum_type=hashlib.sha256,